viki-sh/LOL-Analysis-/README.md

 This visualization shows a 50/50 split.
 So, it looks like having a higher PGA doesnt significantly affect your ability to beat your opponent.

 ## Interesting Aggregates
-Below, we've taken some mean aggregate values of our columns to see its relation to win rate.
-It appears theres a stronger PGA for wins, and more wins on the blue side.
+To further explore the impact of pre-game factors on match outcomes, we calculated the mean aggregate values of key variables for both winning and losing teams.
+The results suggest that pre-game factors influence match outcomes.

 |   result |   higher_PGA |   num_counters_picked |   num_counters_banned |   mean_champ_wr |   mean_team_wr |     blue |      red |
 |---------:|-------------:|----------------------:|----------------------:|----------------:|---------------:|---------:|---------:|